 Didactic Experiences

-The Neurocritical Care Lecture Series is a weekly session and required for fellows to attend.
-These lectures are given by attendings throughout the Emory system and are intended to provide a comprehensive series on neurocritical care.
+The Neurocritical Care Lecture Series is a CME accredited weekly session and required for fellows to attend.
+These lectures are given by attendings throughout the Emory system, as well as external speakers and intended to provide a comprehensive series on neurocritical care.
 The series runs over a two-year period.
-These are held every Thursday from 1:30-2:30.
+These are held every Thursday from 1:30-2:30pm.
+During this time we have traditional lectures, but also our monthly M&M.

-There is a complimentary multi-disciplinary critical care lecture series that follows on Thursdays from 3:00-4:00.
-This covers broad critical care topics applicable to all critical care specialties.
+There is a complimentary multi-disciplinary critical care lecture series that follows on Thursdays from 3:00-5:00pm.
+This is also CME accredited and covers broad critical care topics applicable to all critical care specialties.

 Morbidity and Mortality conferences are held the 4th week of every month embedded within the Neurocritical Care Lecture Series.
 M&M conferences are intended to be multi-disciplinary and developed by second year fellows with the assistance of David Pearce and Jackie Kraft to help fellows learn to develop appropriate academic lectures prior to independent practice.